Chris3606/GoRogue/README.md

 		- [SquidLib](#squidlib)

 ## Documentation
 Instructions for getting started with GoRogue, as well as demonstrations of its features, can be found on the [wiki](https://github.com/Chris3606/GoRogue/wiki).
 In addition, the API documentation is hosted on [GitHub pages](https://chris3606.github.io/GoRogue).
 The same documentation can be found in the docs folder in the root of the repository.
+GoRogue also has a subreddit [r/GoRogueLib](https://www.reddit.com/r/GoRogueLib/).

 ## Feature List
 ### .NET Standard 2.0 Compatibility
    - Library will function with any framework that supports .NET Standard 2.0, which includes both .NET Framework and .NET Core.

 ### Unobtrusive Algorithms
-- FOV, Lighting/SenseMapping, and Map Generation algorithms operate on an abstract interface (MapOf), thus allowing the features to be used without imposing limitations and how/where data is stored within the game.
+- FOV, Lighting/SenseMapping, and Map Generation algorithms operate on an abstract interface (MapView), thus allowing the features to be used without imposing limitations and how/where data is stored within the game.
-- A default implementation of the MapOf interface is provided, to allow for ease of use in straightforward cases or during prototyping:
+- A default implementation of the MapView interface is provided, to allow for ease of use in straightforward cases or during prototyping:
-   - ArrayMapOf implements MapOf and stores data in a 2D array for cases when a simple/straightforward MapOf implementation is needed.
+   - ArrayMap implements MapView and stores data in a 2D array for cases when a simple/straightforward MapView implementation is needed.

 ### Coordinate/Grid System
 - Coord class provides a way to store 2D grid (integer) coordinates: